 Hallsville’s academic outcomes are exceptionally strong in the published data, and the most recent graded inspection judged the school Outstanding across all areas, including early years.
 Families should still consider fit, including pace, expectations, and the realities of admission competition.

 Newham Reception places are allocated according to published admissions criteria rather than a single simple catchment circle.
-A useful indicator is the furthest distance offered in a given year.
-For Reception entry in September 2025, the furthest on-time offer for Hallsville was 0.474 miles (shortest walking distance).
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+For September 2027 entry, applications close on 15 January 2027 and offers are released on 16 April 2027.

 Applications are made through the local authority coordinated system.
-For September 2026 entry, Newham’s published closing date was 15 January 2026, with offers released on 16 April 2026.
-For future years, the same pattern typically applies, but families should check the published timetable each autumn.
+For September 2027 entry, Newham’s published closing date is 15 January 2027, with offers released on 16 April 2027.
+Families should check the published timetable each autumn.

 The school has early years provision and the curriculum is described as carefully planned from Nursery and Reception onwards.
 However, local authority guidance is explicit that Reception places cannot be reserved, even when a child attends a nursery attached to a school.